Arrangements for Children

 Ways of sorting out problems

 Whilst court applications to deal with these issues are sometimes necessary, the Heald Family Team usually recommends other ways to resolve the problem.
 Mediation can help parents to reach agreements about the arrangements for their children without having to ‘fight’.
-Collaborative law can be used in the same way.
-There are separate sections on this website which explain how mediation and collaborative law work in more detail.

 Call us on 01908 662277 if you have any questions on the making the best arrangements for your children